QUICK PROCESSING NEXT DAY FUNDING

 - No limit on how a business can use funds

-- Application process is less rigorous than other funding
+- The application process is less rigorous than other funding

-Working capital funding are great when your business is short on capital because of a temporary issue.
+Working capital funding is great when your business is short on capital because of a temporary issue.

-Here are some of the most common reasons to get a working capital funding.
+Here are some of the most common reasons to get working capital funding.